asim-jana/loopback4-multi-tenancy/README.md

 - **Dynamic Tenant Resolution:** Automatically resolve tenants based on the incoming request.
 - **Customizable Middleware:** Easily extend and customize the package for your specific needs.
 - **Support for Multiple Databases:** Manage tenant-specific databases or schemas.
-- **Flexible Tenant Detection Strategies:** Choose from multiple strategies to detect tenants, including:
+- **Flexible Tenant Detection Strategies:** Choose from a variety of strategies to detect tenants, allowing you to tailor the multitenancy implementation to your architecture:
-  - **Header-Based Detection:** Extract tenant information from request headers.
+  - **Header-Based Detection:** Extract tenant information directly from the request headers, such as `x-tenant-id`.
-  - **JWT-Based Detection:** Decode tenant information from JSON Web Tokens (JWTs).
+  - **JWT-Based Detection:** Decode tenant information from JSON Web Tokens (JWTs) passed in the Authorization header
-  - **Host-Based Detection:** Identify tenants based on the request's host or subdomain.
+  - **Host-Based Detection:** Identify tenants based on the request's host or subdomain, useful for scenarios with tenant-specific domains.
-  - **Query Parameter Detection:** Determine tenants using query parameters in the request URL.
+  - **Query Parameter Detection:** Determine tenants using query parameters in the request URL, such as tenant-id.

 ## Installation